Mrzuuzzz/PotatoBot/README.md

-Hi, this is potatobot, a bot im currently working on lol
+# Hi, this is potatobot, a bot im currently working on lol

-Current features:
+This bad boy can do:
+- brailynsmom
+- send fire messages
+- roll dice
+- send cute cars
+- and more!!!